 NDEAM dates back to 1945 when Congress declared the first week in October “National Employ the Physically Handicapped Week.”
 Since that time NDEAM has evolved to include the entire disability community and the emphasis has shifted to focus on employment in the community at competitive wages.

 It is our hope that the stories below will spotlight the multitude of skills and talents of people with disabilities and the important impact that they have on our society.
-We will update this page with new stories throughout October 2019.

 Aaron has cerebral palsy.
 He has associated visual and learning disabilities.

 Aaron is a Senior Legislative Associate at the Jewish Federations of North America (JFNA).
 In that role, he is the lead individual on disability policy.
 He also works with the 147 Federations providing technical assistance if they are seeking to have more inclusive programming.
 Additionally, Aaron, along with his colleague Mindy Brodsky and others, organized the Jewish Disability Advocacy Day in February during which 220 people came to Washington, DC and met with members of Congress.

 Aaron noted that his brother, who has a more severe form of cerebral palsy and needs assistance with all activities of daily living, is his inspiration and “the reason I do what I do.”
 When asked about the favorite part of his job, Aaron did not hesitate in stating, “I love being in a job where I can get up and fight for my people.”
 He also noted the “stigma busting” aspect of being an active and visible part of the disability advocacy community is critical.

 Aaron was clear that his employer, JFNA has been, “the most accommodating and accepting employer that I’ve ever had.”
 He noted that JFNA has paid for Dragon Dictate Software and more recently has employed a college student, part-time, to assist Aaron with proofreading his written documents.
 They have also been very accommodating around requests for medical leave.